hal/model-graph/README.md

 # WildFly Model Graph

 Tool which reads the management model from a WildFly instance and stores it in a [Neo4j](https://neo4j.com/) database.
-If not specified otherwise the tool will start at the root resource and read the resource descriptions in a recursive way.
+If not specified otherwise the tool starts at the root resource and reads the resource descriptions in a recursive way.

 ## Graph